-The authors make it quite clear that they are not talking here about merely accumulating the equivalent of an hour of exercise during one's routine daily activities (such as climbing stairs or doing the laundry).
-No, they're talking about adding 60 minutes of honest to goodness exercise (the equivalent of walking or jogging at least at a 4 to 5 miles per hour pace) to whatever other activities we might perform during the course of a normal day.
+Furthermore, the experts over at the IOM made it crystal clear that they are not talking about merely accumulating the equivalent of an hour of exercise during one's routine daily activities (such as climbing stairs or doing the laundry).
+No. What they're talking about is adding 60 minutes of honest-to-goodness sustained moderate intensity exercise (specifically, the equivalent of walking or jogging at least at a 4 to 5 miles per hour pace) to whatever other activities we might perform during the course of a normal day.

-How Did They Come Up With An Hour A Day?The panel of authors who wrote this report for the IOM are scientists.
-Every word in this report is backed up by references from the latest scientific studies, carefully interpreted in light of the whole body of scientific evidence.
-This report is a comprehensive synthesis of what is known and unknown today about optimizing our caloric intake (carbohydrates, fat, protein, etc.) and our output (physical activity) in order to maintain an advisable weight, a favorable body composition (i.e., proportion of muscle to fat), and cardiovascular health.
+How Did They Come Up With An Hour A Day?The experts who wrote this report for the IOM are scientists.
+Every word in this report is backed up by references from scientific studies, carefully interpreted in light of the whole body of evidence accumulated by medical science.
+This report is a comprehensive synthesis of what is known (and not known) today about optimizing our caloric intake (carbohydrates, fat, protein, etc.) and our output (physical activity) in order to maintain an advisable weight, a favorable body composition (i.e., proportion of muscle to fat), and cardiovascular health.

-And based on their synthesis of all this data, the authors' conclusions regarding exercise are quite straightforward and objective.
-To maintain optimal cardiovascular health, a good body weight, and a favorable body composition, we really ought to be exercising at least an hour a day.
-If you don't believe it, study the report and do the math yourself.
+And based on their synthesis of all this data, the authors' conclusions regarding exercise follow as naturally as the night follows the day.
+These scientists are immersed in grim scientific objectivity, and like good scientists are merely letting the chips fall where they may.
+To maintain optimal cardiovascular health, a good body weight, and a favorable body composition, they have no choice but to conclude that all of us adults need to engage in at least one hour of moderately intensive exercise (or at least 30 minutes of vigorous exercise) each day.
+If you don't believe it (or simply don't like it), then go study the report and do the math for yourself.

 The answer is: More than 40 studies in the scientific literature document that cardiac risk can be reduced by 30 - 50% by regular, moderate exercise - exercise averaging far less than one hour per day.
-If you can exercise at a moderate pace for 20 - 30 minutes at least five days a week, you may not shed pounds, but you will be doing your heart and your cardiovascular system a lot of good.
+If you can exercise at a moderate pace for 20 - 30 minutes at least five days a week, you may not shed a lot of pounds or reach your ideal body composition, and you may not achieve the optimal cardiac benefits which the IOM mandates for us, but you will be doing your heart and your cardiovascular system a lot of good.

-If the authors of the IOM report had allowed as much, the frustration levels they created among those of us trying to lead healthy, but non-obsessive, lifestyles would be a little bit lower.
+If the authors of the IOM report had allowed as much, the frustration levels they created among those of us trying to lead healthy, but non-obsessive, lifestyles might be a little bit lower.

 Panel on Macronutrients, Panel on the Definition of Dietary Fiber, Subcommittee on Upper Reference Levels of Nutrients, Subcommittee on Interpretation and Uses of Dietary Reference Intakes, and the Standing Committee on the Scientific Evaluation of Dietary Reference Intakes.
 Dietary Reference Intakes For Energy, Carbohydrate, Fiber, Fat, Fatty Acids, Cholesterol, Protein, and Amino Acids.
 Institute of Medicine; The National Academies Press, Washington, DC, 2005.